kreait/convertappicon/README.md

 -t : Test only, will print app icon path, master pdf path and all possible icons only.

--s : Select icon categories: 'iphone', 'ipad' or 'marketing' - if omitted all of them will be created.
+-s : Select icon categories: 'iphone', 'ipad', 'watch' or 'marketing' - if omitted all of them will be created.

 ## Sample